rodemfa913/DrawingFX/README.md

 # DrawingFX
 Drawing application using JavaFX.

-This project will be moved to JavaProjects repository.
+A new version of this project is in the JavaProjects repository.